 Yes, everything you say and do in therapy is confidential.
 However, the law requires our therapists to contact the appropriate authorities if there is reason to suspect abuse or neglect or if you threaten to harm yourself or someone else.
 If you choose to sign a Release of Information Form, your therapist can be in communication with your care providers or a specific member of your medical or treatment team.

 Depending on the nature of the issue, most clients will begin therapy by coming for weekly sessions.
 For all child clients (ages 14 and under) we recommend weekly session for the duration of therapy to ensure best practice.
 For all clients, of all ages, it is important to have consistency and frequency, especially in the beginning of therapy, to help build rapport and lay a solid foundation for the therapy work to come.

-Once we have started our work together we can then look at the nature of the issues and come up with the most appropriate treatment frequency and duration.
+Once you start working with your therapist a treatment plan will be created and more specific treatment frequency and duration can be determined.
 Many people start coming to therapy weekly, then switch to bi-weekly and eventually once a month.
-Our goal is not to keep you or your child in therapy forever and ever!
+Our goal is not to keep you or your child in therapy forever!

 We also understand our clients have busy lives and making it to the therapy office is not always possible.
-For those times, we offer online therapy sessions (Telehealth).
+For this reason, we offer online therapy sessions (Telehealth) in addition to in-person therapy.
 This service is provided through an easy to use, confidential, HIPAA-compliant video conferencing tool.
-To learn more about the program we use for online therapy click here to learn more.
+We currently use Doxy.me for online therapy.